What are my employment prospects after taking an LLM in China?

 In terms of the value of doing an LLM in China, it depends on your goals.
 If finding a legal job in China is your goal, it is important to focus on learning Chinese and networking, building up connections and getting work experience.
 An LLM in China could provide a good platform for doing this, provided you are active in learning Chinese and going out to find work experience by making connections yourself.
 Hint: a great source of opportunities can come from your teachers and the University faculty if you approach them asking for help.

 If your goal is to get a job back home, it can be difficult for a law school in China to assist with making the connections after you graduate.
-It may be a good idea to check with these law firms to see if the LLM would be relevant or increase your attractiveness before you embark on it, and if not maybe taking a summer program in Chinese law, a semester program in Chinese law, or taking some online classes may meet your goals better.
+It may be a good idea to check with these law firms to see if the LLM would be relevant or increase your attractiveness before you embark on it, and if not maybe taking a short term program may meet your goals better.
+You can search on China Admissions here.